 1. WHY THE HIGGS PARTICLE?

-To make clear why the Higgs particle is so important, we need to explain why the introduction of the Higgs particle in physics was inevitable (boson in Higgs boson is an unnecessary technical term and won't be used any further).
-As brief as possible it boils down to this:
+To clarify why the Higgs particle is so important, we need to explain why the introduction of the Higgs particle in physics was inevitable.
+As briefly as possible it boils down to this:

 The electric and magnetic forces between elementary particles can be described as if they are transmitted via the exchange of massless light-particles or in other words by exchanging light:

 In first instance, calculations of this electromagnetic force between elementary particles didn't result in ordinary numbers, that can be compared to what is found in experiments, but infinitely large numbers.
 By using a trick, these infinitely large numbers can be turned into ordinary numbers.

 This trick only works if all the infinities can be put into the parameters of the theory that have to be determined by experiment anyway, like the masses of the particles and the strengths of the forces.
 By setting the parameters equal to the experimentally determined values, the infinities are removed and one is left with a theory that exactly agrees with experiment (up to 10 or more decimal places).
 However, this shows that such a theory has its intrinsic limitations: masses of particles and the strengths of forces cannot be predicted and have to be measured experimentally.